oem/Hamburg.jl/README.md

 - **recordedat**: Date of measurement
 - **recovered**: Number of people recovered (not a precise number since people are not required to report recoveries)
 - **total**: Total number of confirmed cases
+- **hospitalizations**: Total number of hospitalized patients (due to covid 19), including the patients in intensive care
+- **intensivecare**: Number of patients in intensive care due to covid 19

 ##### boroughs